Edofo/nestjs-final-test/README.md

 This project is a NestJS application with end-to-end tests using Postgres.
 This guide will help you set up the project, run the application, and execute tests.

 ### Authors
-Author : Nolan LeBoucher, Chahine Benlahcen tlemcani.
+Author : Nolan Leboucher, Chahine Benlahcen tlemcani.

 ## Prerequisites